 “It is actually true,” Dr. Patricia Raymond, a private practice gastroenterologist and a fellow of the American Academy of Gastroenterology.
 “As you gain altitude the gas expands.”

-Everyday everyone passes two liters of gas by either farting or belching, she said.
+Every day, most people pass two liters of gas by either farting or belching, she said.
 It’s a normal bodily function that happens gradually as the body metabolizes food.
 There’s often gas hanging out in the colon.
 As airplanes ascend the gas expands and causes bloating and pressure that forces the air out.

 “If it is time for gas to be passed you need to stand your ground and let it go,” Raymond said.
 “Passing gas does not connote any disrespect.”

-According to one article, Gogo thought handing out gas pills might help.
-But Raymond said that wouldn’t work.
 When people pass gas on planes that gas has already worked its way through the body and is in the middle of the colon, soon to be released — no matter what.
 People would have to take gas pills before long getting on the plane to impact in-flight farting.
 Once people are on the plane there’s little to be done.

 “The only thing they could do if they really felt like they needed to deodorize a plane for gas would be to issue charcoal underwear or pads to sit on to neutralize the smelly gas,” Raymond explained.